joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

   </div>
 </div>

 From here we went over to Kavishaila, which is a monument made of megalithic rocks arranged in a fashion resembling to the Stonehenge.
 Kavishaila is on the top of a small hill accessible via a short back road from Kavimane or a longer dedicated road.
 It is where Kuvempu used to write as a youngster and where he was laid to rest after his death.
-The view from the top of Kavishaila is terrific but we couldn&#8217;t catch a proper sight as it started raining very heavily.
+The view from the top of Kavishaila is terrific but we couldn't catch a proper sight as it started raining very heavily.

-A <a href="https://goo.gl/photos/USDY5zbiuhjCZj5TA" target="_blank">360 degree panoramic view of Kavishaila</a>(well, almost &#8211; was hard to take a photosphere with an umbrella in your hand )
+A <a href="https://goo.gl/photos/USDY5zbiuhjCZj5TA" target="_blank">360 degree panoramic view of Kavishaila</a>(well, almost - was hard to take a photosphere with an umbrella in your hand )

 <div class="mythemes-gallery colls-2">
   <figure class="mythemes-item effect-bubba">